gaelian/blog-binary-balance/_posts/2011-11-23-focus-geekiness-and-meditation-a-parable.md

 ---
 I was recently reading a blog post entitled '[How to work from home without going insane (purple monkey dishwasher)](http://blog.davidtate.org/2011/09/how-to-work-from-home-without-going-insane-purple-monkey-dishwasher/)' by David Tate.

-The post has a lot of good advice and observations in it, relevant to my interests because working from home is something I aspire to be doing more of.
+The post has a lot of good advice and observations in it, relevant to my interests because working from home is something I aspire to be doing more of.<!--more-->

 In the section on interruptions, where – referring to adjusting from the more typical office environment to working from home – David writes: